irumeria/auto-vasper/README.md

 # auto vasper
-this project is for using vasp easily with python.
+this project is for using vasp(Vienna Ab initio Simulation Package) easily with python.

 There are two aims of this project